Posted Saturday, February 1, 2020 by MCVB Staff

 101 Surf Sports provides stand-up paddle tours and kayak tours all year-round.
 But in the spring months, it presents a special season of kiteboarding and windsurfing downwind runs.

-Earth Day offers three great Marin County boat tour opportunities, with a morning marine parade, an afternoon jaunt in the Pacific or a sunset sail.
+Wednesday, April 22nd is Earth Day and the weekend offers three great Marin County boat tour opportunities, with a morning marine parade, an afternoon jaunt in the Pacific or a sunset sail.

-Two separate sails are also available later in the day.
-The Earth Day Adventure Sail (3 p.m.) sets a course across the San Francisco Bay, with plenty of Earth Day encounters with Pacific coast mountain scenery and marine wildlife.
-There’s also a Sunset Sail (6:15 p.m.) that supplements a spectacular sunset with trips past Angel Island, Alcatraz, Mount Tamalpais, the Marin Headlands and other significant environmental landmarks.
+Two separate sails are also available in celebration of Earth Day.
+Don't miss The Earth Day Eco Sail on April 22nd at 8:45am as the Freda B sets a course across the San Francisco Bay, with plenty of Earth Day encounters with Pacific coast mountain scenery and marine wildlife.
+There’s also a Sunset Sail (6:15 p.m.) the same day that supplements a spectacular sunset with trips past Angel Island, Alcatraz, Mount Tamalpais, the Marin Headlands and other significant environmental landmarks.

 Don’t settle for the same old washed-up weekend getaway when you can see some of the world’s most famous scenery in Marin County.
 You’ll harbor great feelings toward Marin County with a memorable getaway to its wonderful waters, so make plans to set sail for the sunny side of the Golden Gate Bridge.